DiamondLightSource/diffcalc/doc/source/youmanual.rst

 Theory
 ------

-Thanks to Elias Vlieg for sharing his dos based ``DIF`` software that Diffcalc has borrowed heavily from.
+Thanks to Elias Vlieg for sharing his DOS based ``DIF`` software that Diffcalc has borrowed heavily from.
 The version of Diffcalc described here is based on papers by pHH.
 You.
 [You1999]_ and Busing & Levy [Busing1967]_.
 (See also the THANKS.txt file.)